-Hancine is the Programme Lead for our postgraduate certificate, Leading Change for Good.
+Hancine is the Programme Lead for our Master of Change and Organisational Resilience, and the Postgraduate Certificate in Leading Change for Good.
 She facilitates the sessions, assists students on their learning journey, works across academic quality and assessment for this programme, bringing in her leadership expertise and passion.

 Hancine has a somewhat complicated relationship with learning, finding out she was dyslexic just as she began university.
 This made a lot of things fall into place for Hancine, it meant she could now create strategies to utilise the way her brain functioned, and it also came with the realisation that nothing would be conventional or easy for her.

 Hancine is passionate about enabling schools and leadership teams to move to a more technology-integrated approach, particularly the changes to behaviour and strategy that come with this move.
-She has brought her experience in change, and her knowledge of the vital position leadership has in change, into her role as Programme Lead for the Leading Change for Good Postgraduate Certificate.
+She has brought her experience in change, and her knowledge of the vital position leadership has in change, into her role as Programme Lead for the Master of Change and Organisational Resilience, and Leading Change for Good Postgraduate Certificate.

 "If we truly want change then we have to be challenged and be comfortable being uncomfortable.
 We need leaders who are prepared to listen, prepared to be inclusive, prepared to take risks as well as being open to new ways of thinking and doing.”